Hey, there, you creative work of art! 🙂

 Women who stay at home are always there.
 They usually see every littlest, tiniest thing which should be done at home and want to make it perfect.
-Who wouldn’t be overwhelmed if looking to achieve a perfection?
+Who wouldn’t be overwhelmed if looking to achieve perfection?

 Work from home women (especially moms) have a hard time juggling both work and household tasks while being in the same place most of the day(s).
 What’s more, quite often some household “necessity” interferes and disrupts the work-from-home part of life.
-They’re overwhelmed by the number of (often unrelated) tasks which compete for their attention.
+They’re overwhelmed by the number of (often unrelated) tasks that compete for their attention.
 All happening in the same space.

 To whichever category you fit in, you can easily see the feeling of overwhelm at home is common to all of us.